RakhithJK/dbeaver-dbeaver-wiki/AI-Smart-Assistance.md

 #### History

-You can see request history in the **History** field.
-If you are using the PRO version, you can see request history for previous sessions.
+You can see the request history in the **History** field.
+If you are using the PRO version, you can see the request history for previous sessions.

 ## Getting started

-1. If you're using the Community edition, [install the extension](#install-gpt-extension).
+1. If using the Community edition, [install the extension](#install-gpt-extension).

 1. Open Window -> Preferences -> Editors -> AI.
 Click `Enable smart completion` if it's not on (which is the case in the PRO versions).